 The following chart outlines local teen births, compared to the state and nation.
 In many cases, teen parents have unique health and social needs.
 High rates of teen pregnancy might also indicate a prevalence of unsafe sexual behavior.

-Here, teen births include births to women age 15 to 19 years old, expressed as a rate per 1,000 female population in this age cohort.
+to 19 years old, expressed as a rate per 1,000 female population in this age cohort.